DimitarGrozev5/nexgen-exam-task/README.md

 ## Check if the post bin is still active

 - First go to [HookBin](https://hookbin.com/YVkaKJalYbUQjy0QmeZa) to check if the **_post bin_** is still active
-- If the bin is not active, you will need to create a new bin, by going to [HookBin](https://hookbin.com/) and clicking on _CREATE NEW ENDPOIN_
+- If the bin is not active, you will need to create a new bin, by going to [HookBin](https://hookbin.com/) and clicking on _CREATE NEW ENDPOINT_
 - Copy the _bin **id**_ to the `.env` file

 ## Starting the App